 STEP 4: Specify the fields to export

-The –c option allows you to specify the fields to export.
+The –c option makes it possible to specify the fields to export.
 In this example, $id (the record number), company name, and contact name are exported.

 Make sure to specify the field codes, and not the field names.

 STEP 5: Specify filter conditions and sort order